yunshengb/SimGNN/README.md

 * If you see red lines under `import`, mark `src` and `model/Siamese` as `Source Root`, so that PyCharm can find those files.
 * Mark `src/Siamese/logs` and `src/Siamese/exp` as `Excluded`, so that PyCharm won't spend time inspecting those logs.

+## Run

+The idea of creating `config.py` is to avoid typing in command line arguments.
+Instead, we can modify a few parameters in `config.py` and let the file handle the setting of the rest parameters via a bunch of `if` `else` statements.
+Then we can simply run `python main.py` without the following `--xxx`s.